coddhisatva/AwakenedAI-Processing/DEVLOG.md

       - Use Pinecone trial strategically during final testing
       - Export vectors from development environment
-      - Scale up to full collection in production environment
+      - Scale up to full collection in production environment )
+- Implemented and verified Chroma Vector Database with abstraction layer for local development